Let’s face it. Most men who can’t grow beards, or their beard grows in patchy and thin, would like some help in enhancing the growth and thickness.

 The drawback of minoxidil is that it will take quite some time to work (usually 3-12 months minimum) and you have to use it pretty religiously during that time to make the results permanent.

-Another drawback is that it’s not completely free of side effects, and you will likely experience skin dryness, occasional fatigue, changes in blood pressure, and sometimes dizziness.
+Another drawback is that it’s not completely free of side effects, and you will likely experience skin dryness under your whiskers, occasional fatigue, changes in blood pressure, and sometimes dizziness.

 “There is no question about it, minoxidil is the only scientifically proven product for beard growth available.”